 A high crop yield is a field or crop that produces a lot of food in comparison to the area in which it was grown

 Solar panels provide shade, and a little shade isn’t bad for the plants, and the soil, considering that our summers are getting hotter and hotter with longer and longer dry spells.
-So, by having panels installed above the crops, the soil is able to retain more moisture and creates a more favorable microclimate.
+So, by having panels installed above the crops, the soil can retain more moisture and create a more favorable microclimate.
 This also means less irrigation, reducing costs and risks, as periods of drought are increasingly frequent.